elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

 ---

-### What are some of the drawbacks of the Iterator pattern?
+### What are some of the Iterator pattern's drawbacks?

 <details>
   <summary>